 Reinforces concepts and skills developed in Interior Design Studio I. Extends student abilities in space planning and furniture layouts for larger residential spaces to small contract office spaces.
 Focuses on the development of color schemes and the selection of furniture and finishes.
 Introduces students to the Americans with Disabilities Act (ADA) and its impact on the design of interior spaces.

-Co-requisite(s): ID 134, ID 158, and ID 253
+Prerequisite(s): ID 115 "Co-requisite(s): ID 134, ID 158, and ID 253.

 ID 121 - Survey of Interior Design